prikhi/hs-backup/README.md

 While the server is completely usable, there are some improvements we'd like to
 implement:

-* Log stderr/stdout of command when they error out
 * More configuration options:
     * Backup folder format strings
     * BackupRate folder names